 Christmas Island has no state-level of government, which means the Australian Government is responsible for the provision of state-type laws and services to the territory.
 The territory is administered by the Department of Infrastructure, Transport, Cities & Regional Development, on behalf of the Minister with responsibility for the Territories.
-An Administrator, appointed by the Governor-General, represents the Minister and resides on Christmas Island and the Cocos (Keeling) Islands.
+An Administrator, appointed by the Governor-General, represents the Minister on Christmas Island and the Cocos (Keeling) Islands.

 All Australian Government laws and regulations apply to Christmas Island, unless its application is explicitly excluded.
-For example, the Corporations Act 2001 (Cth) contains provisions to exclude it from applying to Christmas Island.
+For example, the Corporations Act 2001 (Cth) contains provisions which exclude it from applying to Christmas Island.

 The Christmas Island Act 1958 (Cth) provides the legislative basis for the territory's administrative, legislative and judicial system.

 - applies Western Australian laws on Christmas Island, including the Local Government Act 1995 (WA)(CI)

 - provides the Minister with responsibility for the Territories with the power to make Ordinances for the peace, order and good government of Christmas Island—for example, Ordinances may amend, repeal or suspend applied Western Australian laws where they are not consistent with Australian Government policy